AN/FPS-17

 AN/FPS-17 antennas at Shemya, Alaska.

 The AN/FPS-17 was a ground-based fixed-beam radar system that was installed at three locations worldwide, including Pirinçlik Air Base (formerly Diyarbakir Air Station) in south-eastern Turkey, Laredo, Texas and Shemya Island, Alaska.

 This system was deployed to satisfy scientific and technical intelligence collection requirements during the Cold War.
 The first installation (designated AN/FPS-17, XW-1) at Diyarbakir was originally intended to provide surveillance of the USSR's missile test range at Kapustin Yar south of Stalingrad - especially to detect missile launchings.
 The data it produced, however, exceeded surveillance requirements, permitting the derivation of missile trajectories, the identification of earth satellite launches, the calculation of a satellite's ephemeris (position and orbit), and the synthesis of booster rocket performance.
 The success achieved by this fixed-beam radar led to the co-location of a tracking radar (AN/FPS-79), beginning in mid-1964.
-Together, these radars had the capability for estimating the configuration and dimensions of satellites or missiles and observing the reentry of manned or unmanned vehicles.
+Together, these radars had the capability for estimating the configuration and dimensions of satellites or missiles and observing the reentry of crewed or uncrewed vehicles.

 A second FPS-17 installation was made at Laredo, Texas, which was used primarily as a research and development site.
 The final operational installation was made at Shemya Island, Alaska, for missile detection.

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/FPS-17" designation represents the 17th design of an Army-Navy electronic device for fixed ground search radar.
 The JETDS system also now is used to name all Department of Defense electronic systems.